Franyek/franyek.github.io/_posts/2018-12-27-butter-from-nuts.md

 Reduce the water of the nuts as much as you can and dont add any kind of liquids, otherwise it will go wrong in less than a week.

-![Butter from over roasted mandel](http://franyek.github.io/images/2018-12-27-butter-from-buts-01.jpg)
+![Butter from over roasted mandel](http://franyek.github.io/images/2018-12-27-butter-from-buts-01.jpg) *This is a batch of mandel butter from over roasted nuts.
+Don't leave the roasting nuts without attention!*